mverouden/blogdown-academic/content/post/2023-08-27-rstan-installation/index.md

 Stan’s math library provides differentiable probability functions & linear algebra (C++ autodiff).
 Additional R packages provide expression-based linear modeling, posterior visualization, and leave-one-out cross-validation.

 {{% callout note %}}
-This post will show how to install Rtools on a **privately owned** computer running Windows 10/11, or a **WURclient** desktop or laptop computer.
+This post will show how to install RStan on a **privately owned** computer running Windows 10/11, or a **WURclient** desktop or laptop computer.
 {{% /callout %}}

 ## Requirements for RStan installation

-Prior requirements for installing RStan:
+Prior requirements for the installation of RStan:

 - [x] R properly installed:
   - [x] [R installed on Windows 10/11](/post/2020/04/06/r-installation-windows-10/)
-  - [x] R installed on a WURclient via Software Center, or
+  - [x] R installed on a WURclient via Software Center/WUR Appstore, or
   - [x] [R installed on a WURclient using a custom installation](/post/2021/01/24/r-installation-wurclient/)

 - [x] [Rtools installed on a Windows 10/11 or a WURclient computer](/post/2022/07/05/rtools-installation/)